nap-it/vanetza-nap/README.md

 Applications that need to send ETSI C-ITS messages interact with the service by building a JSON representation of the given message and publishing it in a specific MQTT topic, which Vanetza subscribes to.
 Likewise, applications that need to receive incoming messages do so by subscribing to the respective MQTT/DDS/Zenoh topics, that Vanetza publishes JSON to.

+Inside the folder **examples** you can find example JSON representations for some of the supported message types.

 The following diagram examplifies a common usage pattern:

 ![Generic Diagram](https://i.ibb.co/PxRWMz5/generic-diagram.png)